mirukucafe/nyankey/CONTRIBUTING.md

 ## Considerations to be made for all contributions

 This project follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
-Significant changes should be listed in the changelog (i.e. the file called `CHANGELOG.md`).
+Significant changes should be listed in the changelog (i.e. the file called `CHANGELOG.md`, see also section "Changelog Trailer" below).
 Although Semantic Versioning talks about "the API", changes to the user interface should also be tracked.

 Consider if any of the existing documentation has to be updated because of your contribution.